-- (1) The accounting officer may request the State Information Technology Agency (SITA) to assist with the acquisition of IT related goods or services through a competitive bidding process. - (2) All IT related purchases must be approved by IT Office prior following the procurement process. - (3) Both parties must enter into a written agreement to regulate the services rendered by, and the payments to be made to, SITA. - (4) The accounting officer must notify SITA together with a motivation of the IT needs if - (a) the transaction value of IT related goods or services required in any financial year will exceed R50 million (VAT included); - (b) the transaction value of a contract to be procured whether for one or more years exceeds R50 million (VAT included). - (5) If SITA comments on the submission and Abaqulusi Municipality disagree with such comments, the comments and the reasons for rejecting or not following such comments must be submitted to the council, the National Treasury, the KZN provincial treasury and the Auditor General.
+- (1) The accounting officer may request the State Information Technology Agency (SITA) to assist with the acquisition of IT related goods or services through a competitive bidding process. - (2) All IT related purchases must be approved by IT Office prior following the procurement process. - (3) Both parties must enter into a written agreement to regulate the services rendered by, and the payments to be made to, SITA. - (4) The accounting officer must notify SITA together with a motivation of the IT needs if - - (a) the transaction value of IT related goods or services required in any financial year will exceed R50 million (All applicable taxes included);